 Figure 2.
 Citrix ADC MPX 14030/14060/14080 FIPS appliance, back panel

-The following components are visible on the back panel of the MPX 14xxx-40S appliance:
+The following components are visible on the back panel of the MPX 14000 FIPS appliance:

 Two 300 GB or larger removable solid-state drives in a redundant array of independent disks (RAID) devices.
 In a RAID configuration, the same data is stored on multiple drives to improve performance, increase storage capacity, lower the risk of data loss, and provide fault tolerance.
 The two SSDs store the same data.
 If one fails and you replace it, the new SSD mirrors the other one.

 - Power switch.
 This switch turns the power to the appliance on or off.
-Press the switch for less than two seconds to turn off the power.
+Press the switch for less than two seconds to shut off the power.

 - Two power supplies.
 Each power supply is rated at 1000 watts, 100–240 volts.
 Each power supply has an LED that indicates the status of the power supply, as described in Common hardware components.

 Disable alarm button.
 This button is functional only when the appliance has two power supplies.
 Press this button to stop the power alarm from sounding when:

 - You have plugged the appliance into only one power outlet

 - One power supply is malfunctioning and you want to continue operating the appliance until it is repaired.

 - Non-maskable interrupt (NMI) button.
 This button is used at the request of Technical Support to initiate a core dump.
 To press this red button, which is recessed to prevent unintentional activation, use a pen, pencil, or other pointed object.
 The NMI Button is also available remotely over the network in the LOM GUI, in the Remote Control menu.
 For more information about the lights out management port of the appliance, see Lights out management port of the Citrix ADC MPX appliance.